grassrootseconomics/docs.grassecon.org/docs/commons/template.md

 The core Principles of an Economic Commons include:

-1. Care for people - maximize amenity, well being, happiness and contentment
+1. Care for people - maximize amenity, wellbeing, happiness and contentment
 2. Care for the environment - supprot enviromental regeneration and minimize use of finite resources for economic activity
 3. Equity - affordable and secure access to Instruments, land, resources, knowledge & care
 4. Reciprocity – and mutual sharing of risk, cost and surplus